OlzhasZhorayev/Reproducibility-Package-Skills/README.md

 - **`00-Master-run-all.py`** is a Python master script that:
    - sets project paths,
    - calls Stata do-files in batch mode, and
-   - runs all Python figure scripts.
+   - runs all Python scripts.

 ### Stata Setup